johnwroge/Spaced-Recall/README.md

 [x] Status messages may also be shown as defined above [x] UI can be simple and utilitarian.

-Notes:
-to run webpack/server run:
+Notes For Development:
-'npm run build'
+'npm run dev'
-'node server.js'

-./node_modules/.bin/webpack --mode production

- "heroku-prebuild": "npm ci",
-"heroku-postbuild": "npm run build"